Fujifilm X100V Review: Introduction

 As well as adding weather resistance around the body and to the viewfinder to ensure the X100V is more durable, Fujifilm has released an optional weather-resistant kit that consists of an AR-X100 adapter ring and PRF-49 protection filter.

 By attaching the adapter ring and filter, the lens, which is prone to extending and retracting very slightly when focusing, becomes sealed and resistant to ingress of water, moisture, dust and sand.
-The weather resistant kit costs £99 and is available in both black and silver to match the colour of the two finishes the X100V is available in.
+The weather resistant kit costs $123 / £99 and is available in both black and silver to match the colour of the two finishes the X100V is available in.
+Used versions of the weather resistant kit can also be found online from $98 / £79.

 Fujifilm X100V Review: Build and Handling